MCP integration

-Learn how to leverage Caddey’s Model Context Protocol endpoint to discover and execute a range of tools.
+Learn how to leverage Caddey's Model Context Protocol (MCP) to access and execute a range of tools.

 Prerequisites

-• Caddey Account: Ensure you have an active Caddey account with at least one Agent created.
+• Caddey Account: Ensure you have an active Caddey account with at least one OAuth client created.

 • Development Environment: Familiarity with JSON-RPC, Server-Sent Events (SSE), and HTTP clients (e.g., curl or your preferred library).